 “I don’t like to tax anybody, but you’ve got to go where the money is,” Brown said.

-In the latest independent poll of Brown’s tax plan, the Public Policy Institute of California (85265MF) showed in April that 54 percent of likely voters expressed support when read the ballot title and a brief summary.
+In the latest independent poll of Brown’s tax plan, the Public Policy Institute of California (85265MF:US) showed in April that 54 percent of likely voters expressed support when read the ballot title and a brief summary.
 Thirty-nine percent said they would vote against Brown’s plan.

 Brown’s bid to raise income taxes on the wealthiest Californians drew support from 65 percent of likely voters, whereas his proposal to raise sales taxes was opposed by 52 percent, the poll found.